 Highlights: Ideal place to walk hand in hand, which also offers amazing views of the charming city, its historic palaces, and has a number of Baroque churches.

 Put your party shoes on and get ready to explore the nightlife in Venice.
+This is one of the most romantic things to do in Venice.
 Party together at the popular Bacaro Jazz Bar or the Venice Jazz Club if you are looking for live performances, and Devils Forest Pub if you want to get cosy and high on some amazing cocktails.
 And if you’re looking to spend some quiet quality time together, head over to good restaurants like Rivera or Osteria alle Testiere, and do as the locals do.
 Order some fine wine and relish the great Italian delicacies.
+It is definitely one of the most romantic things to in Venice Italy.

 Location: Most bars and pubs are located in Rialto, Santa Margherita, and Santa Barneba.